Chas McCormick Preview, Player Props: Astros vs. Red Sox

-On Wednesday, Chas McCormick (.632 slugging percentage in past 10 games, including four home runs) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Chris Sale.
-First pitch is at 8:10 PM ET.
+The Houston Astros, including Chas McCormick and his .641 slugging percentage over his past 10 games, take on starting pitcher Brayan Bello and the Boston Red Sox at Minute Maid Park, Thursday at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-4 with an RBI) against the Red Sox.
+In his last appearance, he had two hits (going 2-for-5) against the Red Sox.

 Chas McCormick Game Info & Props vs. the Red Sox